PrussiaIsAwesome/Test2/README.md

 **what’s wrong with this: var fullName = firstName + lastName?**

-It’s missing the quotatin marks.
+It’s missing the quotation marks.

 **what do javascript lines normally end with?**